DwitikaDiah/Data_Science_Professional_Certificate_-_IBM/Course_3_Data_Science_Methodology/Module 4/Final Assignment.md

 **Phrase the problem as a question to be answered using data.**

 **For example, using the food recipes use case discussed in the labs, the question that we defined was, "Can we automatically determine the cuisine of a given dish based on its ingredients?"**
-We receive many emails everyday.
+We receive many emails every day.
 I may sort emails into some categories like Promotions, Social, Transaction, Important/Not Important, Spam, and so on to see which ones are worth looking at again and not worth looking at the contents of the email.

 Problem Question: How can we leverage data to improve email communication efficiency, strengthen email security against spam, and effectively categorize emails based on their content?